 Influenza (flu) activity has decreased the past few months in Texas; it appears to have peaked in mid-February.
-Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital and public health laboratories and patient visits due to influenza-like illness (ILI) slightly decreased.
-One influenza outbreak was reported.
+Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital and public health laboratories marginally increased.
+The percentage of patient visits due to influenza-like illness (ILI) slightly decreased.
+No new influenza outbreaks were reported.
 No influenza-associated pediatric deaths were reported.
-In addition to flu, other respiratory viruses-especially rhino/enteroviruses-were detected in Texas during week 21.
+In addition to flu, other respiratory viruses-especially rhino/enteroviruses-were detected in Texas during week 22.